aarontran/g309.2-0.6/Notes.md

 7. add mosaicking step.
 8. check on SWPC emission (be sure to updateexposure when making time cuts, and check flare GTIs)

-Items to review with Pat on reduction + analysis
-(have ssh -X running on computer to pull up docs if needed)
-* epreject offset correction
-* point source masking
-* adjustment to GTIs

-Other misc. things I've done:
-* uncovered confusion in SAS doc for evselect (asked helpdesk, tbd...)
-* extensively modify clobber behavior in {mos,pn}-spectra-mod (maybe warrants emailing ESAS devs)